41 Celebrity Names You Always Misspell

 From Nicolas Cage to Saoirse Ronan, here are some tips for getting it right the first time.

-Actors and actresses are among the most photographed, talked about, and written about people in the world.
+Celebrities are among the most photographed, talked about, and written about people in the world.
 And yet, we still can't seem to spell some of their names correctly.
 From Courteney Cox and Nicolas Cage, whose atypical spellings trip people up, to Saoirse Ronan and Chiwetel Ejiofor, whose names showcase their heritage, these are the most commonly misspelled celebrity names and the stories behind them.
 (Plus, you'll also find some mnemonic devices and other tips to help you get them right next time.)
-And for more things we get wrong about stars, here are 50 Totally Absurd Celeb Rumors That Some People Really Believe.

-The Lost in Translation actress is of Danish descent, which may explain why her last name has had reporters triple-checking their work over the years.
+The Lost in Translation actor is of Danish descent, which may explain why her last name has had reporters triple-checking their work over the years.
 Johansson's father, Karsten Olaf Johansson, is originally from Copenhagen, Denmark.
 In the neighboring country of Sweden, Johansson is the most common last name, translating to "son of Johan" or "Johan's son."
 To this day, Scarlett Johansson still holds both American and Danish citizenship.
 And also to this day, we're still trying to get those double consonants right.
-And for more fun facts, here are 17 Celebrities You Didn't Know Were Siblings.

 Double letters are common in Nordic languages, as Jake Gyllenhaal—and sister Maggie—also show.
 No one in Sweden would dare misspell their names since they comes from a long line of Swedish nobility.
 Both actors are descendants of Lieutenant Nils Gunnarsson Haal, who, after becoming ennobled in 1652, had his surname changed to Gyllenhaal.